Scuwr/FuseKit/README.md

 1. Create a clean Python 3.11 environment
 2. Install Pytorch `pip install --no-cache-dir torch torchvision --index-url https://download.pytorch.org/whl/cu126`
 3. Install FuseKit `pip install --no-cache-dir fusekit`
+4. Initialize FuseKit with `fusekit init`
-4. Export FUSEKIT_MODELS FUSEKIT_APIKEYS to point to folders with local models and API keys for models, or modify the config.yml
+5. Export FUSEKIT_MODELS FUSEKIT_APIKEYS to point to folders with local models and API keys for models, or modify the config.yml
     1. Filepaths for models and apikeys can be found in fusekit.Common.env
     2. *.apikey files should only contain the plaintext key; however, they can use # to comment out entire lines
     3. *.org files re required, but if you an org api key, then leave this file blank